Tr33Bug/DomainlifecyclesCodeGenerator/README.md

     optuna-dashboard sqlite:///optuna/A6000_OptunaRun_2048.db
     ```
 > [!NOTE]
-> The database path for the file ist optuna/A6000_OptunaRun_2048.
+> The database path for the file is optuna/A6000_OptunaRun_2048.
 If you want to analyze your own results, change the command to your own path:
 > `optuna-dashboard sqlite:///{YOUR PATH}`
-3. Open the dashboard in your browser using the provided infromation from the optuna-dashboard command (For example: `Listening at: http://127.0.0.1:8080`).
+3. Open the dashboard in your browser using the provided information from the optuna-dashboard command (For example: `Listening at: http://127.0.0.1:8080`).

 ### Log in to Huggingface Hub
-1. Test if huggingface-cli ist installed and if already logged in.
+1. Test if huggingface-cli is installed and if already logged in.
     ```bash
     huggingface-cli whoami
     ```